Home » Are Rats Good Swimmers?

 Are Rats Scared of Water?

-Most rats are native to environments where water bodies provide the main food source.
+Most rats are native to environments where water bodies provide the primary food source.
 For example, Norway rats often hunt for small fish and birds in the water.

 How Long Can a Rat Swim in Water?